-The program consists of 6 courses (4 core courses and 2 elective courses).
-Two courses are offered each term during Fall, Winter, and Spring quarters.
+We offer six courses a year, two per term during Fall, Winter, and Spring quarters.
 Coursework can be completed in less than one year, or can be completed over a longer period of time.
 Students who enroll in both courses offered each of three consecutive terms will have the additional benefit of moving through the program as a cohort.

 Students who successfully complete all 6 courses will receive a Professional Certificate in Emergency Leadership and Community Resilience from the Center for Public Service, acknowledging the student’s accomplishment.
 Courses will appear individually on the student's transcript.

 The format for the courses combines in-person and online learning, so that students experience the unique value of meeting in-person with faculty and other students, while also benefitting from the flexibility of online learning.
 For each course, students will have a total of 32 hours of contact time—16 hours in person at the beginning of the quarter and 16 hours in person at the end of the quarter.
 Students will also interact with their colleagues and instructor asynchronously through the on-line distance platform between in-person sessions.

 - Students meet in-person (e.g., 8 hours on both Friday and Saturday, or 8 hours on both Sunday and Monday, depending on which course they are taking) during the first week of the quarter.